 The Twin City Liner would arrive in Vienna in one hour, so we went up to the KLYO café in the Urania observatory – a pretty cool building – to wait for it.
 After a Wiener Melange coffee break, we left the café and saw the face of our enemy the Twin City Liner traveling through the Donaukanal.
 The catamaran was obviously showing its best behavior since it didn’t make high waves on our selected launch spot.

-We continued our path along the Wien.
+We continued our path alongside the Wien.
 We learned with a hot cup of coffee that the bigger cruise ships (ab)use the river Wien as a turnaround spot for their ridiculous vessels.
 The river Wien was only two blocks from our Airbnb, but it took quite some time before it joined the Donaukanal.
 The map clearly stated that this small river would disappear underneath the Naschmarkt and other urban structures for quite a bit before reemerging in the Stadtpark (city park) and joining the Danube.
 We walked the Wien from the confluence of the Danube till where it ducked under the cityscape.